He received an invite just last week, but Malik Foreman gladly took his golf talents to Link Hills Country Club on Friday.

 BIG ORANGE REUNION

-He joined plenty of Vols For Life in Friday’s tournament before heavy rain and lightning ended the event early.
+He joined plenty of Vols for Life in Friday’s tournament before heavy rain and lightning ended the event early.

 Former Southeastern Conference and 1967 national champion quarterback Dewey Warren was one of them.
 Warren hasn’t missed any of the Bob Kesling Boys & Girls Club Celebrity Golf Classics.
 And don’t look for it to happen anytime soon.
 “I’ve gotten an invitation every year, so I’ve always looked forward to it,” Warren said.
 “One of my favorite tournaments to come to is this one.
 They raise a lot of money for these kids up here; that’s what’s good about it.”
 Kesling, the Voice of the Vols since 1999, didn’t hit the links himself but once again enjoyed seeing the community rally around a charitable cause.
 It’s just what he and Scott Bullington, Executive Director at the Boys and Girls Club of Greeneville and Greene County, had envisioned nearly two decades ago.
 “All the celebs that show up every year, the people of Greeneville who rally around this thing and the businesses that have supported us, it’s been a lot of fun,” Kesling said.
 “A goal we’re still trying to do is to get the new building built ...
 Scott has been working hard trying to get that all put together.
 If we can do it, that’s going to be the crowning jewel of this whole thing.
 The money we raise, you know it’s going to a good cause.”